 The Billy Ocean Loverboy solo.
 Before your thoughts get carried away in an unsavory direction, I am referring to the guitar solo in Billy Ocean’s 80’s hit, “Loverboy“.
 I recently had to work out this solo for a live performance (and probably many more to come).
 It exhibits everything from a tone and technique perspective that I have avoided as a guitarist.
 My avoidance was partly due to lack of technique if I have to be honest, but also due to taste.
 However, I decided to challenge my stylistic and tonal rut by working it out note for note.
 I have to confess that I am a better guitarist for it.

 One of the challenges playing in a cover band is that you will inevitably end up playing a variety of styles spanning several decades.
 Exact matching tones are not a necessity, but the closer you can get to the original, the more authentic it will be.
 We recently decided to add “Loverboy” to our set list.
-This 80’s hit sports the typical chorus-laden tone that was so prominent of the area.
+This 80’s hit sports the typical chorus-laden tone that was so prominent of the era.
 I never use chorus.
 In actual fact, I steer clear from modulation effects in general.
 The guitar sound also has way more gain than I prefer in general.
 I mean, there is enough to tame a swarm of bees.
-So for the first time in a while I had to create a chorus sound (thanks to multiple effect units as I will never invest in a separate stomp box for chorus) and pile up the gain on thick.
+So for the first time in a while I had to create a chorus sound (thanks to multiple effect units as I will never invest in a separate stomp box for chorus) and pile up the gain.

 On a technical level the solo starts off with a pinched harmonic.
 Now I have nothing against pinched harmonics, but it is a trick I do not employ often, mostly because I do not use a lot of gain in general.
 I really had to practice to nail it consistently time after time.
 Forward a few notes and we have a tapping section.
 I do not tap.
 I missed the whole Eddie Van Halen Eruption vibe.
 I was too busy listening to Dire Straits when Eddie shocked the world with his double-handed tapping technique.
 Although I admire shredders of all decades, it simply does not make my blood flow stronger.
 I would rather listen to someone who can move me emotionally, even if it only requires one note.
 I don’t tap because (1) I suck at it and (2) I don’t feel the need to employ it to get my point across.